mchmarny/webcr/README.md

 #### PubSub Topic and Subscriptions

-You can create the necessary PubSub topics and subscription by hand using `gcloud` commands (see below) or just use the provided `make` file (`make gcp-setup`) which will create all the GCP dependancies.
+You can create the necessary PubSub topics and subscription by hand using `gcloud` commands (see below) or just use the provided `make` file (`make gcp-setup`) which will create all the GCP dependencies.

 ```
 	gcloud pubsub topics create $(TOPIC_LINKS)